 Continue along past the harbour to the second entrance gate where there is a ticket checkpoint.
 Here you will have to show your ticket again as you pass through the old city side of the walls so keep it handy.

 The second half of the walk has views inside the city walls and of the mountainside of the city.
 Here there is much more Game of Thrones filming locations.
 I did not do a Game of Thrones tour of Dubrovnik, but some of the spots looked familiar to me, and I heard a few guides sharing tidbits of information along the way.

 1-2 hour Walk around the Full Loop of the Dubrovnik City Walls

 The first time I did the walk, it took me 2 hours.
 That included a million stops for photos everywhere and a short 15-minute coffee break at Petra’s.
 The afternoon walk was much quicker as I took fewer pictures so the walk time will depend on your speed through it.
 You can also do half of the walk vs going the whole way around, but once you go down the exit, you can not use your ticket to go back up.

 Admission to The Lovrijenac Fortress Included in the Dubrovnik City Walls Walk

 Your ticket for the City Walls walk also includes entrance into the fortress.
 I did not make my way over to it.
 It is located outside the city walls, and there is another set of 25 or so steps to climb to get to it.

-For more information on the Dubrovnik City Walls Walk see:
+For more information on the Dubrovnik City Walls Walk see the official site here.

 For more travel planning ideas in Croatia see these posts: